Heidi Hammel: Career

-Hammel is the executive vice president of the Association of Universities for Research in Astronomy (AURA), a consortium of 44 US members (universities as well as educational and non-profit institutions) and 5 international affiliates.
+Hammel was the executive vice president of the Association of Universities for Research in Astronomy (AURA), a consortium of 44 US members (universities as well as educational and non-profit institutions) and 5 international affiliates.

 AURA operates world-class astronomical observatories including the Hubble Space Telescope, the National Optical Astronomy Observatory, the National Solar Observatory, and the Gemini Observatory.

 Hammel became the executive vice president of the Association of Universities for Research in Astronomy (AURA) in 2010.

 Hammel says she realized about 15 years into her career that people were needed in the scientific community who plan for and work towards the future of science.

 I made a commitment several years ago to move from the doing of the research to the enabling of the research...
 I want to make sure that ... young people have the opportunities, with the new tools that we're developing right now, to push the boundaries of science.

 Prior to her appointment at AURA, Hammel was employed as a senior research scientist and co-director of research at the Space Science Institute in Boulder, Colorado.
 In 2002, she was selected as an interdisciplinary scientist for the Hubble Space Telescope's successor, the James Webb Space Telescope, which launched in 2021.

 She was also a member of the Science Working Group for the giant segmented mirror telescope.
 She served on the joint NASA/NSF Exoplanet Taskforce, and on the Science and Technology Definition Team for NASA's Terrestrial planet Finder Coronograph mission.